DoSomething/communal-docs/Homestead/readme.md

 You can now run `homestead up`, `homestead ssh` or `homestead halt` from anywhere!

+## Contributing

+Be sure to commit changes to each repository from outside of your vagrant box, so your Github user will be the author (not `vagrant`).

+Follow [these steps](https://help.github.com/en/articles/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer) to set your Github username for every repository.

 ## Troubleshooting
 If you encounter any issues while installing & using Homestead, refer to the [troubleshooting guide](troubleshooting.md).